djangocon/djangocon-us-docs/docs/program/program.md

 ## Logistics

-- We use [Papercall](https://www.papercall.io/) to accept proposals.
+- We use [Pretalx](https://www.pretalx.com/) to accept proposals.
-- We recruit reviewers from the community and add them to Papercall as "reviewers" to let them review
+- We recruit reviewers from the community and add them to Pretalx as "reviewers" to let them review
 - We do not discount talks for being "not Pythonic/Djangonic" enough
+  - We do, however, discount talks for not being a good fit for our type of audience
 - Tutorial presenters and speakers get complimentary conference passes

 ## Notes

 When selecting the program, look for these things:

 - We don't give people more than one speaking slot.
-If someone is presenting a tutorial, they may still give a talk, but we prioritize other proposers.
+If someone is presenting a tutorial, they may still give a talk under extroadinary circumstances only, but we prioritize other proposers.
 - If you have two highly-rated submissions from the same speaker and that speaker is from an underrepresented group, accept the more technical talk
 - Make sure the speakers from underrepresented groups aren't solely giving "soft" talks
 - Talks on trendy topics tend to be highly rated.
 Don't accept multiple talks on the same or very similar topics; make sure to select a program that covers a wide range of topics
 - It's fine to select organizers as speakers, but be wary of the program being too heavy on organizers.
 - We don't accept panels where the moderator or panelists haven't been selected.
 We are generally wary of panels, but we have accepted them before.
+The program committee is welcome to organize their own panel, though.
 - We will not present an all-white or all-male panel.

 ## Resources